 - Wintergreen Leaves – this brand has great flavor

-Each of these herbs can be made into a tea or tincture and given to baby.
+Each of these herbs can be made into a tea or tincture and given to baby for teething relief.
 You can also dunk a washcloth in the tea and freeze it.
 Chewing on the frozen washcloth will not only offer baby the pain relieving benefits of the cold but also give them the benefits of each herb (most of which also offer anti-inflammatory properties).

 - Bring the water to a boil.